Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Contravene- to act or be counter to.
 To oppose in argument; to contradict.
 Advesarial.

 Contrite- Deeply affected with grief, remorse, and regret for having done wrong.
 Filled with a sense of guilt and the desire for atonement.
-Contrition.
-Conversant- familiar by use or study (usually fol. by with): conversant with Spanish history.
-Syn. versed, learned, skilled, practiced, well-informed, proficient.
+Contrition, sorrowful, repentant, remorseful.

 Corollary- (n.)
 A proposition that follows with little or no proof required from one already proven.
 An immediate consequence, effect, or easily drawn conclusion.
 A natural consequence or result.